kalyan-ch/interview-prep-epi/README.md

 10. Flyweight - allows objects to be shared to reduce memory load.
 Example - object pools
 11. Proxy - allows an object to act like a proxy - a lightweight version of the object and can be used in times of memory crunch.
 Example - like using a proxy image instead of real image for its metadata

-### Behavioral Questions

-1. Why do you want to work for X company?
-1. Why do you want to leave your current/last company?
-1. What are you looking for in your next role?
-1. Tell me about a time when you had a conflict with a co-worker.
-1. Tell me about a time in which you had a conflict and needed to influence somebody else.
-1. What project are you currently working on?
-1. What is the most challenging aspect of your current project?
-1. What was the most difficult bug that you fixed in the past 6 months?
-1. How do you tackle challenges?
-Name a difficult challenge you faced while working on a project, how you overcame it, and what you learned.
-1. What are you excited about?
-1. What frustrates you?
-1. Imagine it is your first day here at the company.
-What do you want to work on?
-What features would you improve on?
-1. What are the most interesting projects you have worked on and how might they be relevant to this company's environment?
-1. Tell me about a time you had a disagreement with your manager.
-1. Talk about a project you are most passionate about, or one where you did your best work.
-1. What does your best day of work look like?
-1. What is something that you had to push for in your previous projects?
-1. What is the most constructive feedback you have received in your career?
-1. What is something you had to persevere at for multiple months?
-1. Tell me about a time you met a tight deadline.